aungkhantmaw64/aungkhantmaw64.github.io/content/posts/emlinux001.md

 ```

 > A link to the `Dockerfile` for this build environment is provided in the references section.
-We can use it, if we don't want to install the tools natively.
+You can use it, if you don't want to install the tools natively.

-Let us create a project folder and clone the `crosstool-ng` repo in it:
+First, let us create a project folder and clone the `crosstool-ng` repo in it:

 ```bash
 git clone https://github.com/crosstool-ng/crosstool-ng